 A Cornell Digital Humanities Award funded her recent effort on digitizing a section, a large section, of the confiscated archives of the Yiddish-speaking immigrant left housed at the Cornell Guild Center.
 And of course, those archives of which today's panelists have made use and talked about in their papers, that they will-- all of these archives, again, she'll say a bit about that.
-So Alyssa, let me give it to you for a moment.
+So Elissa, let me give it to you for a moment.

 So we wanted to do these two-hour sessions.
 And we basically are parsing them over a week and a half.
 And so the next session, after today's, is actually an archive session.
 So those of you who are interested in libraries and archives and how to do research, original research, whether you are scholars or activists or anybody else from the general public, we are going to show you.
 Really, we're going to do a tour, a backdoor tour of how these archives and libraries work, and what you can ask for in the middle of a pandemic.

 After that, we're going to have a panel, which we're calling the Internationale.
-Oh, and I can see that there are people who noticed that [YIDDISH] is certainly not only a verb that's grabbing currency, but has future potential in terms of broadening its use here.
-The Internationale is basically a panel that's been looking at the founding, in some ways, the founding moments of a left wing Jewish movement and how, whether we're in Poland or the [INAUDIBLE] settlement or Buenos Aires or in Toronto or in New York City or in Los Angeles, you can-- or Mexico, for that matter-- you can learn about that movement and what it had in common in terms of both its origins and its diasporic impact and its politics and what happened to it in the wake of World War II.
+Oh, and I can see that there are people who noticed that oysgezoomt is certainly not only a verb that's grabbing currency, but has future potential in terms of broadening its use here.
+The Internationale is basically a panel that's been looking at the founding, in some ways, the founding moments of a left wing Jewish movement and how, whether we're in Poland or the Pale of Settlement or Buenos Aires or in Toronto or in New York City or in Los Angeles, you can-- or Mexico, for that matter-- you can learn about that movement and what it had in common in terms of both its origins and its diasporic impact and its politics and what happened to it in the wake of World War II.

-Thursday's panel-- and I should also mention that all these panels start from 3:00 to 5:00-- will be on [NON-ENGLISH] or cultural work.
+Thursday's panel-- and I should also mention that all these panels start from 3:00 to 5:00-- will be on kultur arbet or cultural work.
 And it's on creativity and repression.
-And that will be a fascinating panel, in part because we have some very funny people who understand that, when you channel the Jewish left in the '30s and '40s, you could have not only some fun, but you can also bring new meaning, and not just pathos, to it.
+And that will be a fascinating panel, in part because we have some very funny people who understand that, when you channel the Jewish Left in the '30s and '40s, you could have not only some fun, but you can also bring new meaning, and not just pathos, to it.
 So that panel gets a strong recommendation for people who are interested in the arts, whether it's poetry or the graphic arts or anything else, or theater, for that matter, and puppeteering.

-And then on Monday the 14th, our closing session is also on the arts, but its the art of resistance and children's art, whether it's in Camp Kinderland or seen elsewhere.
-And the linke or the left's various publications and activities.
+And then on Monday the 14th, our closing session is also on the arts, but it's the Art of Resistance and children's art, whether it's in Camp Kinderland or seen elsewhere.
+And the Linke or the Left's various publications and activities.
 And the first hour will feature Ben Katchor.
 Some of you may know him as an artist and an author or as a professor.
 And we'll also have-- the second hour will be devoted to memories and recollections from people who were actually involved with the Jewish People's Fraternal Order.
 So thank you very much, and back now to David.

 DAVID OST: OK, Thanks.
-So we're about to begin now.
+So, we're about to begin now.
 And I will introduce each speaker right before they talk.
 Each speaker will have about 12 to, maximum, 15 minutes speaking.
 That way, we'll still have a good, healthy time for discussion.
 They have agreed that I will speak, and intervene, and tell them they have a couple of minutes left.
 So that will just be normal that I'll do that.
 And so we will proceed in the order that is listed in the program.
 Again, the title is "A Fraternal Society with Emmas-- Mutual Aid, Insurance, Acculturation, Civil Rights, & Feminism."

 Our first talk today is by Jonathan Karp.
 His paper is titled "Jews as Historians of the Black American Experience."
 Jonathan Karp is associate professor of Judaic studies and history at Binghamton University at SUNY in-- SUNY, New York.
 From 2010 to 2013, he was the executive director of the American Jewish Historical Society.